fredrik-j-lindberg/discord-social-bot/README.md

 # TODO

 - Feats:
-  - Support getting height (and other) data from /userdata
   - Update nickname when user is updated via events
   - Guild config improvements
     - Move guildconfigs to database?